Bumble is Dead — And Humor, With It.

 When Bumble's 2024 ad campaign blew up, I wasn't nearly as interested in the outrage as I was in underlying question: can a dating app sell optimism against all odds?

-Several weeks ago, Bumble rolled out a funny and relatable bit of advertising — if only for anyone who’s ever been human, single, and horny.
+Several weeks ago, Bumble rolled out some of the funniest and most relatable advertising I’ve ever seen — if only for anyone who’s ever been human, single, and horny.

-It was a commercial with the following storyline: girl gets frustrated with dating rigmarole, girl joins nunnery, girl lusts for handsome gardener, fellow nun slips her a phone open to Bumble.
-A nationwide billboard campaign followed with: “You know full well a vow of celibacy is not the answer.”
+It was a commercial+billboard campaign along the following storyline: girl gets frustrated with dating rigmarole, girl joins nunnery, girl lusts for handsome gardener, fellow nun slips her a phone open to Bumble.
+A nationwide campaign followed with: “You know full well a vow of celibacy is not the answer.”

 In response to the outcry Bumble pulled their ads and published a mea culpa.
-Hail Marys were uttered and penance was granted via donations to domestic abuse hotlines and other marginalized groups.
+Hail Marys were uttered and penance was granted via donations to domestic abuse hotlines and contributions to other marginalized groups.

-This pushed me to go to an actual party last week.
-It required putting on pants and leaving my house after dark.
-30 minutes in I’d already made a a mental list of other things I wished I was doing — digging a trench, practicing weighted kegels, and unclogging my shower drain.
+Looking to investigate this phenomenon myself, I bravely put on pants and left my house after dark.
+30 minutes in I found myself making a mental list of other places I’d rather be— digging a trench, practicing weighted kegels, and unclogging my shower drain.

 When I couldn’t stand the tension any longer (I swear you could cut it with a knife in that near-empty room), I bit the bullet and went up to a stringy, sad-looking specimen staring with laser-like intensity at his phone.